bmmashat/the-day-i-opened-the-fridge/DevLog.md

 +++ [(Ah..
 My head..
 My heart..
 My hand..
 I'm literally shaking..)]
 ```
 This way each line can be displayed at once on the screen then proceed to the next, without having to knot anything. <br>
 Another problem I didn't account for from the very beginning is when the player finishes from one part, the entire part should disappear and move to a new one.
 Ink currently doesn't support that (as far as I know).
-Fortunately, I found someone developed a "Twine-Like" feeling [template](https://github.com/wickedlyethan/ink-soaked) for Ink, where the entire text on screen disappear after making a choice.
+Fortunately, I found someone developed a "Twine-Like" feeling [template](https://github.com/wickedlyethan/ink-soaked) for Ink, where the entire text on screen disappear after making a choice. <br>
+That being said, I have a new build of the first 3 parts combined.
+It is accessible [here](https://bmmashat.itch.io/the-day-i-opened-the-fridge-three-parts).
+Next: write part 4!

 ### Day 10 (May 26, 2019)
 I realized this game is taking me longer than I expected..
 Yeah..
 Game dev..
 Anyways, I didn't get to write or even start part 4 today as I planned, but I started sending the first 3 parts to some friends to get some feedback.